opea-project/docs/faq.md

 ## Do I need to be Linux Foundation member to join?
 Anyone can join and contribute.
 You don’t need to be a Linux Foundation member.

+## Where can I report a bug?
+Vulnerability reports can be sent to info@opea.dev.